VolkanSah/Ransomware-Defense-Script-Example/README.md

 # Ransomware Defense Script Example
-Example Python script that demonstrates a defense mechanism against the given JavaScript ransomware code:
+Example Python script that demonstrates a defense mechanism against a JavaScript ransomware code like [JADE-EDU](https://github.com/VolkanSah/JADE-edu)

 This repository contains a Python script that demonstrates a defense mechanism against JavaScript ransomware attacks.
 The script aims to decrypt encrypted files and protect against potential data loss caused by ransomware.